Crop Production

 data/yield_unit_conversions.csv

-Optional per-crop overrides for converting raw GAEZ yields to tonnes per hectare.
-Columns: code (GAEZ crop code used in filenames), factor_to_t_per_ha (multiplier applied to raster values), and note for context.
-Unlisted crops fall back to the default 0.001 factor.
+Optional per-crop overrides for converting raw GAEZ yields to tonnes of dry matter per hectare.
+Columns: code (crop identifier), factor_to_t_per_ha (multiplier applied to raster values), and note for context.
+Only sugar crops and oil-palm currently require overrides; all other crops use the default 0.001 factor (kg → tonne).

 Workflow Rules